-We talked to Marisabel Ruiz of Sheva about empowering women in Guatemala, and she had the following to say:-
+Marisabel Ruiz of Sheva tells us about empowering women in Guatemala through mobile technology and the internet.

 First of all, how are you and your family doing in these COVID-19 times?